anju-ma/SOC-Investigation-Labs/1_Wondows_Security_Investigations/02_Privilege_Escalation_Detection/README.md

 # Attack Scenario
 A privilege escalation scenario was simulated on a Windows system.
 Attack behavior:
-* An attacker logged into the system using a normal user account.
+* An attacker logged into the system using a valid user account.
 * The attacker created a new user account.
 * The attacker added the newly created account to the Administrators group.
 Commands used during the attack simulation: